dxh8808/service-loader/README.md

 ### Get Implementation By Name

-If you want to get an implementation by Name , you can specify the implementation name by @Service , such as :
+If you want to get an implementation by Name , you can specify the implementation name by @ServiceName , such as :

 ## Module B